aicip/CSC/README.md

 # Multi-event Analysis for Large-scale Power System through Cluster-based Sparse Coding

-## Overview

 Accurate event analysis in real time is of paramount importance for high-fidelity situational awareness such that proper actions can take place before any isolated faults escalate to cascading blackouts.
 Existing approaches are limited to detecting only single or double events or a specified event type.
 The proposed algorithm Cluster-based Sparse Coding (**CSC**) can extract all the underlying single events involved in a multi-event scenario.

+## Pre-requisite
+* Matlab (tested on Matlab R2015a)

 ## Citation
 Please cite this paper in your publications if it helps your research: